i05nagai/memorandum/language/english_speaking.md

     * The same thing could happen again
     * He gets the same pay as me but he gets his own office
 * pull
+    * pull into somewhere/pull in somewhere
+        * if a vehicle pulls in or pulls into somewhere, it moves in that direction and stops there
+        * he pulled in at the side of the road
+        * I pulled into the empty parked space
     * pull off
         * to succeed in doing something difficult
             * The goalkeeper pulled off six terrific saves